Phrogz/SLAXML/README.md

 ## History

+### v0.6 2014-Apr-18
++ Fixes Issue #5 (and more): Namespace prefixes defined on element are now properly applied to the element itself and any attributes using them when the definitions appear later in source than the prefix usage.
++ The streaming parser now supplies the namespace prefix for elements and attributes.

 ### v0.5.3 2014-Feb-12
 + Fixes Issue #3: The [reserved `xml` prefix](http://www.w3.org/TR/xml-names/#ns-decl) may be used without pre-declaring it.
 (Thanks David Durkee.)